Kijanaaspecs/Kijanaaspecs/README.md

 - 👀 I’m interested in web development, mostly backend web development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on anything that can be considered as code
-- 📫 You can reach me here
+- 📫 You can reach me here or anywhere

 <!---
 Kijanaaspecs/Kijanaaspecs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.